..::(Update May 2019 at bottom of page)::..

 What’s the best way to capture VJing live?

 I put this article together to share some of the best ways I’ve found over the years to capture an HDMI signal from a computer.
-Additionally, it also covers ways to share visuals from one computer to another so that two or more VJ’s can work together.
+It also covers ways to share visuals from one computer to another so that two or more VJ’s can work together.

 This article is broken up into two sections.
 Standalone capture boxes and UVC devices that require a computer.
 If you’re only interested in sharing VJ content from one computer to the next, skip to UVC devices.